Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 The text format is a UTF8 text file.

 The format is only somewhat human readable, and only somewhat text editor friendly.
 It was not designed to be "human friendly" but rather "debug friendly."
-What I mean is that you will be able to look at the format in a text editor, if the text editor is capable of handling really large files with really long lines; and if you know this format, you will be able to debug it.
+What I mean is that you will be able to look at the format in a text editor, if that text editor is capable of handling really large files with really long lines; and if you know this format, you will be able to debug it.
 To a certain degree you should be able to debug the binary version as well since it will not be too different than the text version.

 The format does not adhere to any line length limit.
 So if you are using a text editor that does have line length limits you may end up corrupting the file or you may not be seeing the whole file.